Xerbo/LeanHRPT-Decode/README.md

 make
 ```

-You may also wish to symlink the configuration files into the build directory when developing:
+You may also wish to symlink the configuration files into the build directory:

 ```sh
 # Assuming you are in LeanHRPT-Decode/build